gobwas/dm.js/README.md

 ## What is Dependency?

-Dependency is just another javascript object, or, simply, service, that some service is depends on to make his job.
+Dependency is usually just another javascript object aka *service*, that some other service is depends on to make his job.
 For example, you have cache service, that stores some data in some place, but it needs to have the way to generate hash for each item, so it depends on hash generator service.
 If you realize this with DM, you can easily:
 + switch hash generation algorithms without changing cache service;